quarkus-qe/beefy-scenarios/012-quarkus-kafka-streams/README.md

 So if the number of wrong access excess a threshold, then a new alert event is thrown.
 All aggregated events(not only unauthorized) are persisted.

 ![Architecture Diagram](docs/LoginMonitor.png)

+### Quarkus Grateful Shutdown for Kafka connectors

+This scenario covers the fix for [QUARKUS-858](https://issues.redhat.com/browse/QUARKUS-858): Avoid message loss during the graceful shutdown (SIGTERM) of the Kafka connector.
+The test will confirm that no messages are lost when the `grateful-shutdown` is enabled.
+In the other hand, when this property is disabled, messages might be lost.

 ## Live coding with Quarkus